What to Look for When Buying a Used US Tech CNC Machine

 US Tech CNC Turning Centers

-US Tech CNC lathes include both flat-bed and slant-bed configurations.
+US Tech CNC lathes include flat-bed and slant-bed configurations.
 Chuck sizes commonly run from 6 inches through 21 inches with bar capacity from 2 inches through 4 inches.
 Slant-bed models offer better chip flow and rigidity for production work.
 Live tooling and Y-axis are available on select higher-spec models.
-Fanuc controls dominate the lineup; older units may carry Mitsubishi M-series.
+Fanuc controls dominate; older units may carry Mitsubishi M-series.

 How to Sell Your Used US Tech Machine

-US Tech machines hold solid resale value thanks to robust Taiwanese construction, widespread parts availability, and steady demand from shops looking for capable Fanuc-controlled equipment at accessible price points.
+US Tech machines hold solid resale value thanks to robust Taiwanese construction, widespread parts availability, and steady demand for capable Fanuc-controlled equipment at accessible price points.
 Bridge mills in particular maintain consistent demand from die, mold, and aerospace work.

 Resell CNC buys used US Tech machines nationwide, every category, every configuration.